wangy8989/Option-Pricing-Package/README.md

 # Option-Pricing
-Option Pricing Class to calculate different options with different methods in Python
+Option Pricing Package to calculate different options with different methods in Python.
+Download zip file to install package.

 ## Options
 1. European Call/Put (by black scholes or numerical methods)